zacanger/niddesa/text/generated-translations/mahaniddesa/02-sinhala-amazon.md

 The way does not consper, but it is worth the risk of Nui.

 [APZ 9.4] (#apz9 .4) {#apz9 .4 .ref .apz} "They get into misconduct” here
-Heterogeneous is the anomalous anomalous anomalies of the anomalous bodika karma Heterogeneous in the anomalous community of fantasy, heterogeneous in the anomalous community The anomalies of the heterogeneous lies of the heterogeneous lies in the aromatology Alloy of the heterogeneous medium of the heterogeneous norm of the word'
+Heterogeneous is the anomalous anomalous anomalies of the anomalous bodika kamma Heterogeneous in the anomalous community of fantasy, heterogeneous in the anomalous community The anomalies of the heterogeneous lies of the heterogeneous lies in the aromatology Alloy of the heterogeneous medium of the heterogeneous norm of the word'